ECE444-2023Fall/beaver-buzz/README.md

     2. `virtualenv venv`
     3. `source venv/bin/activate`
     4. `pip install -r requirements.txt`
+* You will need to install yarn to run the apps
 * Use `yarn start` to run Frontend React App (the React app uses App.js to show the frontend)
     * This will open at http://localhost:3000/
 * Use `yarn start-api` to run Backend Flask App (the flask app uses api.py to display the backend and interact with the database)